jlaloi/TrayPass/README.md

 Allowing you for example:

-- Auto form login (Opening a new Internet broswer to a specified url, wait for a specific image and then send credentials, etc.)
+- Auto form login (Opening a new Internet browser to a specified url, wait for a specific image and then send credentials, etc.)
 - Recurring tasks management (Each 5 min, log to a database, get the number of session and save it to a file)
 - Managing several passwords (Put in the clipboard a deciphered password after entering the main application password)
 - etc.